-Model is the pipeline component used to process ingested visual data.
+Model is the pipeline component used to process ingested unstructured data.
 VDP uses Triton Inference server for model serving.
 It supports multiple deep learning frameworks including TensorFlow, PyTorch, TensorRT, ONNX and OpenVINO.
 Besides, the Triton Python Backend enables Triton to support any model written in Python.

 #VDP model layout